Buffyverse: The Old Ones

 The world of the Buffyverse was originally ruled by powerful pure-bred demons: the Old Ones.
 However, the Old Ones were eventually driven out of the earth's dimension.
 Any who remained were then vanquished or imprisoned in the "Deeper Well", which manifests as a hole through the earth, with one opening hidden within a tree in England.
 These demons are revered and worshiped by lesser demon species.
 They await their chance to return and reclaim Earth.

 Vampires

 According to legend in the Buffyverse, the last Old One to leave this dimension fed off a human, and in the process, their blood mixed.
-The human's body was left without a soul, and a demon took its place.
+The human's body was left without a soul, and an essence of that demon took its place.
 Rupert Giles details that the resulting creature "bit another, and another, and so they walk the Earth", creating what became known as Vampires.
 Some elements of traditional vampire mythology are used in the Buffyverse, while others are abandoned.
 The elements, rules, and customs held by Buffyverse vampires are as follows.